The Astrology of Bitcoin Part II: Past, Present and Future

 Uranus in Taurus harmonises with Bitcoin’s Sun in 2021, opening new pathways for its expression (this aspect is precise on 23rd June, 17 October 2021 and in April 2022).
 Uranus is also squaring Bitcoin’s Nodal/Horizon axis since 2020, revolutionising the way the currency meets and is embraced by the world.
 This process culminates 28th March 2021.

-And so 2021 is a very exciting (yet volatile) year for Bitcoin.
+And so 2021 is a very exciting (if still volatile) year for Bitcoin.

 2021 Bitcoin Breaks the Surface